EPIC-guide/epic-guide.github.io/_life/money-americans.md

-For US tax purposes, your contributions to Swiss Pillar&nbsp;2 are not deductible from your income, because the US does not recognize this as anything other than ownership interest in a foreign fund.
-In fact, your employer's contributions to Pillar&nbsp;2 are considered part of your wages and should be reported as such.
-The eventual distribution from Pillar&nbsp;2 will be tax-exempt in the US when it is taxed in Switzerland if I am reading the US-Swiss tax treaty correctly.
+For US tax purposes, your contributions to Swiss Pillar&nbsp;2 are not deductible from your income, because the US does not recognize this as anything other than Pillar&nbsp;2 are considered part of your wages and should be reported as such.
+The eventual distribution from Pillar&nbsp;2 will be tax-exempt in the US when it is ownership interest in a foreign fund.
+In fact, your employer's contributions[^8] to taxed in Switzerland if I am reading the US-Swiss tax treaty correctly.
 You need to report the total value of your Pillar&nbsp;2 with your foreign assets.